Whoop

 This test measures the concentration of luteinizing hormone in your blood.
 LH is produced by the anterior pituitary gland and works together with FSH to regulate the reproductive system, including gonadal steroid production and gamete maturation.

 For performance-focused individuals, LH levels can indicate whether intense training is suppressing the reproductive hormone axis.
-Maintaining healthy LH levels may support optimal recovery and sustained athletic performance.
+Maintaining healthy LH levels may support optimal recovery and sustained physical performance.

 Testing may be recommended when investigating fertility concerns, irregular menstrual cycles, suspected pituitary disorders, or symptoms of hormonal imbalance.
 Your healthcare provider will advise on the optimal day of your cycle for testing.